Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: Introduction

 The paper is organized as follows.
 In Section~\ref{subsec:massless_ST}, we recall the gravitational and matter parts of the action used to describe tidal effects within scalar-tensor theories and the resulting field equations.
 In Section~\ref{sec:dynamics_circ}, we specialize the conservative dynamics derived in~\cite{Bernard:2023eul} to the case of circular orbits.
-Section~\ref{sec:mPMPN} presents how the PN-MPM formalism is used to compute the total energy fluxes and waveforms.
+Section~\ref{sec:mPMPN} presents how the PN-MPM formalism is used to compute the total energy flux and waveform.
 In Section~\ref{sec:intermediate_quantities}, we detail the intermediate computations required for deriving these quantities.
-Section~\ref{sec:fluxes_phases} presents the final expressions for the fluxes and phasing, the latter being given both in the time and Fourier domains.
+Section~\ref{sec:fluxes_phases} presents the final expressions for the fluxes and GW phasing, the latter being given both in the time and Fourier domains.
 In Section~\ref{sec:amplitudemodes}, we provide the gravitational and scalar waveform amplitude modes in the standard PN-expanded form.
 Sources moments for circular orbits are listed in Appendix~\ref{App:source_moments_circ}.
-In Section~\ref{eq:comparison_Creci}, we discuss the comparison of our results with those of~\cite{Creci:2024wfu}.
-The expressions for the GW energy fluxes, the phasing, and the full waveform modes, including tidal effects, are provided in a first \textit{Mathematica} file directly available in the Supplemental Materials~\cite{SuppMaterial}.
-Finally, a second \textit{Mathematica} file, containing intermediate PN results for the conservative dynamics on circular orbits, dissipative equations of motion and center-of-mass position, and source moments, will be available to interested readers upon request~\cite{SuppMaterial}.
+In Appendix~\ref{eq:comparison_Creci}, we discuss the comparison of our results with those of~\cite{Creci:2024wfu}.
+The expressions for the energy fluxes, the GW phasing, and the waveform modes, including tidal effects, are provided in a \textit{Mathematica} file directly available in the Supplemental Material~\cite{SuppMaterial}.
+Finally, some intermediate PN results for the conservative dynamics on circular orbits, dissipative equations of motion and center-of-mass position, and source moments, will be available to interested readers upon request.